Wild Ramification and the Cotangent Bundle: Preliminaries

 For $S={\rm Spec}\ A$, $E={\mathbf A}^1$ and $G={\mathbf F}_p$, the abelian group ${\rm Mor}_S(G^\vee,E^\vee)= {\rm Mor}_A({\mathbf F}_p, {\mathbf A}^1)$ is identified with the additive group $A$ and the transition map $A={\rm Mor}_{S_n}(G^\vee,E^\vee) \to A={\rm Mor}_{S_{n+1}}(G^\vee,E^\vee)$ is the absolute Frobenius.
 Hence the direct limit $\varinjlim_n {\rm Mor}_{S_n}(G^\vee,E^\vee)$ is identified with the additive group of the perfection $A^{p^{-\infty}}$ and to $A[F]/(F-1)$.
 Thus, the morphism (\ref{eqASn}) is an injection by (\ref{eqasin}).

 We show the surjectivity.
 By replacing $A$ by the perfection $A^{p^{-\infty}}$, we may assume that the absolute Frobenius $A\to A$ is a bijection.
 We consider a commutative diagram

 where the left vertical arrow is induced by {\rm (\ref{eqasin})} and $+,{\rm pr}_1, {\rm pr}_2\colon {\mathbf A}^2_A\to {\mathbf A}^1_A$ denote the addition and the projections.
+The composition of the upper line is $0$ since ${\rm Ext}$ is an additive functor.
 The middle and the right vertical arrows are the surjections defined by the pull-back of the Artin-Schreier covering (\ref{eqas}).
 The lower left horizontal arrow is the left $A$-linear map sending $F^n$ to $T^{p^n}$ for $n\geqq 0$.

 Since the constant \'etale covering ${\mathbf A}^1_A\times {\mathbf F}_p$ of ${\mathbf A}^1_A$ has a unique structure of extension of ${\mathbf A}^1_A$ by ${\mathbf F}_p$, the upper left horizontal arrow ${\rm Ext}_A({\mathbf A}^1, {\mathbf F}_p) \to H^1({\mathbf A}^1_A, {\mathbf F}_p)$ is an injection.
 We regard $A[T]$ and $A[T_1,T_2]$ as left $A[F]$-modules by the left multiplication of $A$ and the action of $F$ defined as the absolute Frobenius.
 Then, the lower horizontal arrows are $A[F]$-linear and the middle and the right vertical arrows induce isomorphisms from the quotients